stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

               └── stage
       ```

-1. Now we need to add ArgoCD applications for environments defined in `gabbar/argocd-apps` inside relevant cluster folder `argocd-apps/CLUSTERNAME`.
-Create dev and stage folder at `argocd-apps/`.
+1. Add ArgoCD applications for environment (dev & stage) defined in `gabbar/argocd-apps`.
+These environment belong to specific cluster.

+    Create dev and stage folder at `argocd-apps/` to represent dev and stage cluster.

       ```bash
       ├── argocd-apps